 We organise events throughout the year to keep in touch with each other, around the UK and online, including an Annual Retreat at Ampleforth and a Virtual Pilgrimage for those who cannot travel to Lourdes.

-The Pilgrimage is organised on behalf of Ampleforth Abbey by a volunteer committee of experienced and dedicated pilgrims, under the Spiritual Direction of Fr Ambrose Henley OSB, Pilgrimage Chair - Caroline Joy and Pilgrimage Director - Diana Williams.
+The Pilgrimage is organised on behalf of Ampleforth Abbey by a volunteer committee of experienced and dedicated pilgrims, under the Spiritual Direction of Fr Richard ffield OSB, Pilgrimage Chair - Caroline Joy and Pilgrimage Director - Diana Williams.